 This show is probably the biggest theatrical production in the world with the latest audio/visual technology.

-The show is a clever mix of traditional circus acts with modern technology with a storyline.
+The show is a clever mix of traditional circus acts with modern technology and a storyline.
 The story is not clearly defined because the actors use an invented language.
-But that doesn’t take away from the wonderful production and amazing feats performed in a fluid environment.
+But that doesn’t detract from the wonderful production and amazing feats performed in a fluid environment.